cvc5/cvc5/contrib/packaging_python/Readme.md

 python3 -c "import pycvc5; solver = pycvc5.Solver(); print(solver.getIntegerSort())"
 ```

-### Test PyPi (in VM)
+### Test PyPi

 In addition to the local test described above, you can do a test upload to
 [TestPyPi](https://packaging.python.org/guides/using-testpypi/).
 To do this from
-within your Docker container run the following after building the wheel:
+run the following after building the wheel:
 ```
 # start the virtualenv for this version (twine was installed here)
 source ./env<Python version>/bin/activate